 How do I board the subway?

-- Queue Even if there is a lot of people, remember to line up in an orderly fashion when waiting for the train.
+- Queue Even if there are a lot of people, remember to line up in an orderly fashion when waiting for the train.

 - Women Only Carriages During rush hour in Japan, there are Women Only carriages so make sure to check before you board to make sure that you don’t board the wrong carriage.
 You can look for this sign to make sure:

 - Priority Seating Paying attention to priority seating is pretty important in Japan.
-In San Francisco, at least, we tend to sit in priority seats when we know there is no one else on the bus/train that needs them, but in Japan I have seen people remain standing even when those who need priority seats are not using them.
-So please look around and see what the local etiquette is like before sitting down in a priority seat just to be polite!
+In San Francisco, at least, we tend to sit in priority seats when we know there is no one else on the bus/train that needs them, but in Japan I have seen people remain standing even when no one is using the priority seats.
+So please be aware of the local etiquette before sitting down in a priority seat!

 - Eating/Drinking Although you may eat or drink on the subway, you should be conscious of respecting others by not making a mess and/or bringing something that has a prominent smell.